pnp/sp-dev-solutions/solutions/ModernSearch/react-search-refiners/README.md

 3.0.5.0 | Mar 26, 2019 | Fixed recreating SearchService on each render
 3.1.0.0 | Mar 30, 2019 | Added date range and multi value refiner templates
 3.2.0.0 | Apr 08, 2019 | Added support for QueryString token
-3.3.0.0 | Apr 20, 2019 | Added search verticals Web Part allwoing to search within predefined scopes using query template and result source.
+3.3.0.0 | Apr 20, 2019 | Added search verticals Web Part allowing to search within predefined scopes using query template and result source.
+3.4.0.0 | May 23, 2019 | Added placeholders HTML markup by template instead of global.

 ## Important notice on upgrading the solution from pre v2.2.0.0
 **Due to code restucturing we have hit an edge case which impacts upgrades from previous versions.
 To solve the issue go to `https://<tenant>.sharepoint.com/sites/<appcatalog>/Lists/ComponentManifests` and remove the entries for SearchBox and Search Results, and then upload the .sppkg for the new release.**